bthate/genocide/README.rst

         doesn’t want to cooperate with stopping the genocide the king of the netherlands is doing.

-        GENOCIDE provides a IRC bot that can run as a background daemon for 24/7 a day presence in a IRC channel.
+        GENOCIDE provides a IRC bot (gcd) that can run as a background daemon for 24/7 a day presence in a IRC channel.
 You can use it to display RSS feeds, act as a UDP to IRC gateway, program your own commands for it and have it log objects on disk to search them.